voscarmv/conference_page/README.md

-# A net.art exhibit page
+# A net.art gallery exhibit page

 > This web page is based on a template for a conference page.
 I've adapted that design to promote an art gallery exhibit.
 I've decided to go with the theme of net.art for this project.
 Glitch art is a recurring theme in this adaptation.
 The design is responsive: it works both on desktop and mobile devices.